kristinbranson/APT/README.txt

   9: Same as type 5, but instead of choosing a feature in an ellipse around the mid-point of the two landmarks, selects a point around a randomly selected point between the two landmarks.
 This probably doesn't make a lot of sense now -- I didn't realize that it was doing this axis-aligned ellipse thing.
 My goal was just to select a feature within some distance of the line segment connecting the two landmarks.
 So: select a point along the line segment connecting a pair of landmarks, select a feature within an axis-aligned ellipse centered on that point.
   10: Same as type 9, but only consider a subset of the landmarks.
 So: select a point along the line segment connecting a pair of landmarks from the set "fids" (fids is selected per iteration), select a feature within an axis-aligned ellipse centered on that point.
   11: Same as type 9, but only consider pairs of landmarks that are defined as neighbors.
 So: select a point along the line segment connecting a pair of landmarks defined as neighbors, select a feature within an axis-aligned ellipse centered on that point.

-TODO: I would reorganize ftrsGenDup2, ftrsCompDup2 to be less of a mess.
-I think there are a few flags we want to set, like whether we only consider neighboring landmarks or not, and whether we only update some landmarks in an iteration.
-Also, remove some of the obsolete feature types, clean up the indexing, maybe use keywords instead of numbers?